‘Reaching capacity’: Healey pressures feds to address migrant shelter crisis, appoints new director

 BOSTON — With the state’s emergency shelter limit reaching capacity, Gov. Maura Healey on Monday put pressure on federal officials to address the growing migrant crisis, saying state officials can no longer guarantee shelter placement for new families arriving in the state.

 Healey also appointed a new emergency assistance director, Air Force Lt.
-Gen. Leon Scott Rice, a former director of the Air National Guard who led emergency management teams under former Governors Deval Patrick and Charlie Baker, to handle the emergency shelter crisis in Massachusetts.
+Gen. Leon Scott Rice to oversee management and coordination of the emergency shelter system.
+Rice, a former director of the Air National Guard, led emergency management teams under former Governors Deval Patrick and Charlie Baker.

+The state will not be able to accommodate more than 7,500 families, or approximately 24,000 people, in emergency shelter and will likely hit this number by the end of the month, officials said.

+Beginning Nov.
+1, the state will no longer be able to add new shelter units.
+At this time, families seeking shelter will be assessed and those with high needs, such as health and safety risks, will be prioritized for placement, officials said.
+Families who are not immediately connected with shelter will be placed on a waiting list.

 “We do not have enough space, service providers or funds,” Healey told reporters on Monday.